-Corey has been involved in the field of healthcare for over 20 years with over a decade of experience in the areas of Palliative Care and Hospice.
+Corey has been involved in the field of healthcare for over 20 years with over 15 years of experience in the areas of Palliative Care and Hospice.
 He currently seeks to enhance the patient/family experience in healthcare settings.
 His work has also included leading a spiritual care team at one of Detroit’s largest hospitals, and formerly serving as a Faculty Lead for Duke University’s Institute on Care at the End Of Life (ICEOL) national training program called, “APPEAL.”
 In this role, he was instrumental in co-creating a national teaching module for understanding spirituality at the end of life for African-Americans.

 He has provided intensive, hands-on consultation, as-well-as informative and motivational conference presentations to Healthcare Professionals and Faith Community Leaders on the importance and impact of a person’s spirituality while facing illness.
 As it relates to healthcare, he has also served as a National Advisory Board Member for The Hospice Foundation of America, and as a Co-Director of a Community Faith “Advance Care Planning” Project for the University of Virginia.
 He currently serves on the Board of several Healthcare related organizations which includes Reimagine: End of Life, and the International End of Life Doula Association (INELDA).